-Research
+Research Focus Areas

-EXPLORING HIGH-ENTROPY ALLOYS FOR FUEL CLADDING
+EXPLORING REFRACTORY HIGH-ENTROPY ALLOYS FOR HIGH-TEMPERATURE ENERGY APPLICATIONS

 UNDERSTANDING MICROSTRUCTURAL RESPONSE